Moonlight's Mahershala Ali Wins Oscar...and Our Hearts

-Mahershala Ali won the award for Actor in a Supporting Role at the 2017 Oscars Sunday for his performance in Moonlight, marking the star's first Oscar win and nomination.
+Mahershala Ali won the award for Actor in a Supporting Role at the 2017 Oscars Sunday for his performance in Moonlight, marking the star's first Oscar win and nomination and making history by becoming the first Muslim actor to win one.

 What he also won was our hearts, with a sweet onstage tribute to his wife and newborn baby daughter.